Musicals101.com

 Choreographer, director, dancer

-Field made his Broadway debut as a child in Lady In the Dark (1941), and danced in the ensembles of such hits as Gentlemen Prefer Blondes (1949), Kismet (1954) and The Boy Friend (1955) before becoming a choreographer.
-After the disappointing Nowhere But Up (1962) and Cafe Crown (1964), he won a Tony for his dazzling work in Cabaret (1966) -- which he recreated for the first London production.
-Field supplied the folk-like dances for Zorba (1968), then received another Tony for Applause (1970).
+Field made his Broadway debut as a child in Lady In the Dark (1941), and danced in the ensembles of such hit musicals as Gentlemen Prefer Blondes (1949), Kismet (1954) and The Boy Friend.
+(1955).
+After he choreographed the disappointing Nowhere But Up (1962) and Cafe Crown (1964), he won a Tony for his dazzling work in Cabaret (1966) -- which he recreated for the first London production.
+Field supplied the folk-like dances for Zorba (1968), then received two more Tony Awards for the direction and choreography of Applause (1970).

-After serving as both director and choreographer for a short-lived revival of On the Town (1971) and the ill-fated King of Hearts (1978), Feld had an uncredited hand both in the long-running revival of Peter Pan (1979) and the poorly received revue Perfectly Frank (1980).
+After Field served as director-choreographer for a short-lived revival of On the Town (1971) and the ill-fated King of Hearts (1978), he had an uncredited hand in staging the long-running revival of Peter Pan (1979) starring Sandy Duncan, and the poorly received Broadway revue Perfectly Frank (1980).
+He choreographed the musical sequences in the film New York, New York (1977), including the remarkable "Happy Endings" sequence that was cut from the film but can be seen in the "Director's Cut" DVD release.
 He was replaced as choreographer of Merrily We Roll Along (1981) -- as if the dances were Merrily's flaw?
-Field supplemented his Broadway career by staging such diverse projects as Las Vegas nightclub acts, the opening ceremonies for the 1986 Los Angeles Olympics, and a noisy British revival of Kiss Me Kate (1987).
-He returned to Broadway to choreograph the poorly received Rags (1987) and a revival of Cabaret (1987).
+Field supplemented his Broadway career by staging various Las Vegas acts, the opening ceremonies for the 1986 Los Angeles Olympics, and a boisterous British revival of Kiss Me Kate (1987).
+He received two Emmy Awards for his work in television, returned to Broadway to choreograph the poorly received Rags (1987) and a revival of Cabaret (1987) that starred Joel Grey.
 Less than two years later, brain lesions led to Field's death at age 55.

 Composer, lyricist, librettist

 This gifted, idiosyncratic artist won notice with a trilogy of musicals about the fictional Marvin, a married father who realizes he is gay and must redefine his life to include wife, son and lover.
 All three premiered Off-Broadway at Playwrights Horizons.
 The first, In Trousers (1979) got little notice, but March of the Falsettoes (1981) received rave reviews and an extended commercial run.
 The final installment, Falsettoland (1990) repeated that success.
-Then a combination of the second and third installments re-titled Falsettos (1992) came to Broadway, winning Tonys for Best Book and Best Score.
-Finn's other Off-Broadway projects have included the short-lived Romance In Hard Times (1989).
-His own near-fatal illness led to the powerful A New Brain (1998) which had a brief run at Lincoln Center.
-With The 25th Annual Putnam County Spelling Bee (2005), Finn earned fresh raves and a his longest Broadway run to date.
+Then a combination of the second and third installments re-titled Falsettos (1992) came to Broadway, winning Tonys for Best Score and Best Book -- Finn shared the latter with frequent collaborator James Lapine.
+Finn's other Off-Broadway projects have included Romance In Hard Times (1989), and his own near-fatal illness led to the powerful A New Brain (1998) which had a brief run at Lincoln Center.
+With The 25th Annual Putnam County Spelling Bee (2005), Finn earned fresh raves and his longest Broadway run to date.
+His songs were featured on the Off-Broadway revue Make Me a Song (2007).

 Ford, Helen